jnear/cs211-data-privacy/projects.md

   - The extent to which your presentation covers the material in your writeup
   - The ability of audience members to follow your presentation and understand the key contribution of your project

+As a paper reviewer, I try to answer the following questions.
+Your writeup should seek to address each one clearly.
+- Is the paper answering the “right” question?
+- Does it make reasonable assumptions?
+- How novel is the solution?
+- Is the solution technically sound?
+- Is the solution difficult or easy?
+- How well is the solution evaluated?
+- Expected impact (hard to guess)
+- Writing level: is the paper clearly written?
+Is it self-contained?

 ## Examples & Opportunities